Are ambulances free in Queensland?

 Victorian residents

-- Hold a Victorian pensioner or health care card, in which case Ambulance Victoria may pay their invoice
+- Hold a Victorian pensioner or healthcare card, in which case Ambulance Victoria may pay their invoice

 Western Australian residents

-Western Australian residents may be eligible to have ambulance services paid for if they:
+WA residents may be eligible to have ambulance services paid for if they:

 - Hold a WA aged pensioner card, in which case St John Ambulance Service WA may pay their invoice